-- The get function retrieves historical events from the channel when evmget is run. - The details function provides a detailed display of an event stream when evmshow is run with the -d option. - The explain function provides explanatory text for an event stream when evmshow is run with the -x option. - The monitor function executed periodically by the EVM channel manager to check the channel status and post events if necessary. - The cleanup function executed daily by the EVM channel manager to perform any cleanup actions necessary for the channel.
+- The get function retrieves historical events from the channel when evenget is run. - The details function provides a detailed display of an event stream when evmshow is run with the -d option. - The explain function provides explanatory text for an event stream when evmshow is run with the -x option.
+This function is also typically invoked by the channel's details function. - The monitor function executed periodically by the EVM channel manager to check the channel status and post events if necessary. - The cleanup function executed daily by the EVM channel manager to perform any cleanup actions necessary for the channel.